ellethee/argparseinator/docs/source/argparseinator.rst

 =====================================================
-Just before execute the command :class:`ArgParseInator` adds two global shortcuts for it's methods :meth:`ArgParseInator.write` and :meth:`ArgParseInator.writeln` respectvly :meth:`write` and :meth:`writeln` and the global reference to the instance as :class:`__argpi__`.
+Just before execute the command :class:`ArgParseInator` adds two global shortcuts for it's methods :meth:`ArgParseInator.write` and :meth:`ArgParseInator.writeln` respectively :meth:`write` and :meth:`writeln` and the global reference to the instance as :class:`__argpi__`.

-Which can be useful within function insted use the
+Which can be useful within function instead use the
 ```ArgParseInator().write()```, ```ArgParseInator().writeln()``` and
 ```ArgParseInator()``` form.

-The two methos name can be changed via the write_name_ and write_line_name_ arguments and the global instance name via the argpi_name_ while instatiate the ArgParseInator.
+The two methods name can be changed via the write_name_ and write_line_name_ arguments and the global instance name via the argpi_name_ while instantiate the ArgParseInator.